Lore · Book VI · Fiction

 Every time the birds returned to a nesting ground that no longer existed.

-Every time synthetic calls redirected a pod away from danger and toward absence.
+Every time the synthetic calls steered a pod away from danger and toward absence.

 The ministry observer said, "If the signal cannot be interpreted, it has no evidentiary value."